martok/palefill/docs/index.md

 It is possible to specify any combination of required fixes for a site.
 See the [technical documentation](rules.md) for more details.

+## Non-Features

+  * Pure Style changes. \\
+    Differences between browsers often come from different interpretations of CSS.
+Since this is often even more of a moving target than scripts, these are left to other addons.
+There is a [collection of snippets](styles.md) though.
+  * Banking sites. \\
+    For security (and liability) reasons, it is not advisable to modify them.
+Use a different browser if required.

 ## Supported Platforms

 Palefill is developed and tested on *the most recently released version* of the [Pale Moon](https://www.palemoon.org/) browser.